message/iata/KW.md

 4. Flights from Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa, Zambia and Zimbabwe are suspended.
 5. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure.
 - This does not apply to:
-- passengers younger than 6 years;
+- passengers younger than 16 years;
-- passengers with a positive COVID-19 PCR test taken at least 7 days and at most 28 days before arrival and a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTec (Comirnaty);
-- passengers with a positive COVID-19 PCR test taken at least 7 days and at most 28 days before arrival and a COVID-19 vaccination certificate showing that they were fully vaccinated with Sinopharm, Sinovac or Sputnik V and that they also received one vaccine dose of AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax) or Pfizer-BioNTec (Comirnaty);
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna (Spikevax), Pfizer-BioNTec (Comirnaty), Sinopharm or Sinovac.
-- passengers with a positive COVID-19 PCR test taken at least 10 days and at most 28 days before arrival.
 6. Passengers are subject to medical screening.
 7. Passengers should install "Shlonik" application on their personal device.
 8. Suspension of visa on arrival facilities.